Jakub41/Flights-Scraper-CPH-Kastrup/README.md

 Demo Page: [App](https://cph-flights-information.firebaseapp.com/)

+**PS:** On `Windows10` the site could not be reached!!!.

 ## Description

-A simple web application which show flight information from the Copenhagen airport [site](https://www.cph.dk/en/), with a simple front-end interface.
-It gives also that possibility to search for a specific flight through a simple local search form.
+A simple web application which shows flight informations from the Copenhagen airport [site](https://www.cph.dk/en/), with a simple front-end interface.
+It gives also a possibility to search for a specific flight through a simple local search form.

 ## The Application
 The application is composed of two parts.